XavierRHMN/SoundHaven/SoundHaven/README.md

 ![SoundHaven Logo](Screenshots/Home.png)

-SoundHaven is a powerful and elegant music player application built with C# and the MVVM architecture.
+SoundHaven is a powerful and elegant C# music player application built with Avalonia and the MVVM design pattern.
 It seamlessly integrates various music sources and provides a rich, customizable listening experience.

 ## ✨ Features